nazo6/rktk/README.md

 Our current goal is to port it to the NRF52840 chip and connect it via bluetooth.

-## MSRV

-rktk actually doesn't depends on nightly feature of _rustc_, but uses nightly cargo features like `per-package-target`.
-So, it requires nightly toolchain.

 ## Features

 - ✅ : Working